gmreizu/george-2019-07-12/README.md

 We depend on React's automatic escaping of interpolated strings, to mitigate XSS attacks.

 On the backend, we explicitly verify that the uploaded documents are actually `PNG` or `JPEG` files.
 We also restrict the file-size to 10MiB.
 Moreover, we validate that the documen title is valid.

+We use a random id for the filename of the uploaded files, both to mitigate some attacks and make the files less discoverable.

 We avoid using the default HTTP server offered in the Go stdlib.
 We instantiate a properly configured HTTP server.